Anthropology 1 - Physical Anthropology » Fall 2019 » Test 2

 Select the answer that best completes this sentence: The smaller the population…

-A. the greater the potential effect of gene flow on the frequency of genes within that population
+the lesser the potential effect of genetic drift on the frequency of genes within that population

-C. the lesser the potential effect of genetic drift on the frequency of genes within that population
+the greater the potential effect of genetic drift on the frequency of genes within that population

-D. the greater the potential effect of genetic drift on the frequency of genes within that population
+the greater the potential effect of gene flow on the frequency of genes within that population

 Question #16